svewap/nnrestapi/Documentation/Examples/Examples/40_PlainJS.rst

 Modern JavaScript (ES6+)
 ============

-Creating requests to the TYPO3 Rest Api using pure JavaScript ("VanillaJS") in modern browsers that support ES6+ and the Promise-based ``fetch()`` command.
+Creating requests using pure JavaScript ("VanillaJS") in modern browsers that support ES6+ and the Promise-based ``fetch()`` command.

 ---------